History

 PROMYS is fortunate to have the support of its sponsors, partners, and alumni.
 To ensure the programme remains accessible, the cost of attendance is subsidised for all students, there are some merit scholarships, and need-based financial aid for domestic students can cover up to the full cost of participation (including room and board).

-Between 1989 and 2022, one thousand, nine hundred and sixty young mathematicians have participated as high school students and/or undergraduate counsellors.
+Between 1989 and 2024, two thousand, ninety-four young mathematicians have participated as high school students and/or undergraduate counsellors.
 A third have participated for more than a single summer.
-Two hundred and twenty-three have attended for more than two summers, tackling more advanced mathematics and acting as role models for the less experienced students.
+Two hundred and thirty-eight have attended for more than two summers, tackling more advanced mathematics and acting as role models for the less experienced students.

 More than half of PROMYS alumni go on to earn a doctorate, of which 80% are PhDs.
 Overall, about a quarter of alumni earn a PhD in Mathematics (over 30% of which are from MIT, Harvard, Princeton, or Stanford).
-One hundred and eighty-four alumni are currently professors.
-One hundred and eighteen are professors of mathematics; others are professors of computer science, physics, finance, economics, chemistry, biology, philosophy, English, medicine, public policy, law or other fields.
-Alumni are on the faculty at a great many institutions including six at MIT, six at UC San Diego, five at Harvard University, four at University of Chicago, four at University of Michigan, three at Cornell University, three at University of Pennsylvania, and two at UC Berkeley.
+One hundred and eighty-six alumni are currently professors.
+One hundred and twenty are professors of mathematics; others are professors of computer science, physics, finance, economics, chemistry, biology, philosophy, English, medicine, public policy, law or other fields.
+Alumni are on the faculty at a great many institutions including six at University of Chicago, five at MIT, five at Harvard University, four at University of Michigan, four at UC Berkeley, and three at University of Pennsylvania.
 You can read about the alumni here on the PROMYS site.

 A great many alumni excel in STEM fields such as computer science or engineering.
 There are also many alumni in medicine, finance, consulting, and law - as well as a very wide range of other professions and occupations.
 Alumni in a wide range of fields speak fervently about the benefits they have received from the rigorous habits of mind they acquired at PROMYS.